COVID-19 pandemic in Michigan: Restaurants and bars

+2020

 On the morning of March 16, Governor Whitmer announced a temporary order to close all bars and restaurants in the state to sit-down service, effective at 3 pm the same evening until March 30.
 Carry-out and delivery options were excluded from the order, although restaurants were urged to limit in-building carry-out services to five customers at a time.
 The order also included fitness centers, theaters, casinos, and other venues that encourage large assemblages of patrons, with several exceptions, such as office buildings.
 This order is expected to have significant economic impacts on businesses, and it prompted the Michigan Restaurant and Lodging Association to call for Whitmer to submit paperwork to qualify Michigan for the U.S. Small Business Administration Economic Injury Disaster Loan program.
 The order also expands unemployment benefits to public health workers who become ill, people who need to take time off to care for children, and others, until April 14.

 Domino's Pizza, which is centered in the state, anticipated hiring up to 10,000 people to help meet increased demand for food delivery services due to the pandemic, while Jet's Pizza also prepared to hire "hundreds" of additional delivery drivers for the same reason.

 On June 8, Lansing restaurants reopened for dine-in service for the first time since mid-May.

 On September 21, it was announced three bars in West Michigan lost their liquor licenses temporarily after they allegedly failed to enforce coronavirus mandates.

+2021

-On January 22, 2021, at Governor Whitmer announced that starting on February 1, restaurants may re-open at 25% capacity with up to 100 people, tables must be six feet apart with no more than six people per table, and bars and restaurants must close by 10 p.m.
-Contact information must also be collected from people for contact tracing purposes.
+On January 22, 2021, Governor Whitmer announced that starting on February 1, restaurants may re-open at 25% capacity with up to 100 people, tables had to be six feet apart with no more than six people per table, and bars and restaurants had to close by 10 p.m.
+Contact information also had to be collected from people for contact tracing purposes.

-Since December 1, 21 restaurants have received COVID-19 order violations by the Michigan Department of Agriculture and Rural Development.
-Six restaurants had their food license suspended – and five of the six suspensions are still in place.
-Another 15 businesses were sent cease-and-desist orders, which is a lesser violation.

 Restaurants, bars and retail stores were allowed to operate at 50% capacity starting March 5, 2021.

-On March 19, the owner of a pizza restaurant in Holland was criminally charged with allowing indoor dining when it was banned, not enforcing mask rules, and ignoring capacity limits.